-Light, flavorful and full of healthy fats, this Basil Walnut Pesto turns the ordinary into something extraordinary in just minutes.
+Light, flavorful and chock full of healthy fats, Basil Walnut Pesto is made with less than 5 ingredients and can turn ordinary into extraordinary in a matter of minutes.

 Bright, light, clean and allergy-friendly

 Traditionally, pesto is a simple sauce made of just five ingredients: fresh basil, garlic, pine nuts, parmesan cheese and olive oil.
 Our version veers slightly from the traditional recipe in that it’s made with walnuts to make it more budget-friendly (pine nuts are great but…$$$$) and we omitted the parmesan to make it dairy-free, paleo and Whole30-friendly.
 Lastly, we added some lemon juice to give it a subtle zingy flavor.
 For a nut-free pesto, simply substitute pumpkin seeds for the walnuts.
 Magic sauce for everyone!

 This Basil Walnut Pesto is chock full of healthy fats, specifically from a superfood nut.
 Walnuts are a great source of heart-healthy monounsaturated fats and plant-based omega-3 fatty acid.
 Plus, they’re rich in phenols and flavonoids giving them an anti-inflammatory and antioxidant edge over the pine nuts traditionally used in pesto.
 Beyond using walnuts in pesto, you can also enjoy them topped on a salad, oatmeal, yogurt, or added to cookies and muffins.

 This Basil Walnut Pesto makes everything you put it on so insanely delicious and oh so flavorful.
 Here are just a few ways you can enjoy Walnut Basil Pesto: